OverviewSneffels range of San Juan Mountains. It is a non-technical peak, about class 2 scramble with a few class 2+/3 moves near its top.

 The ridge between Teakettle and Cirque is very loose and steep, dangerous to negotiate.
 Protection for 5th class climbing is nearly impossible.

-Camping is not officially allowed in Yankee Boy Basin, but I have spend a few nights in my car parked along the road, and even at the high parking lot at the end of the Camp Bird Road.
+Camping is not officially allowed in Yankee Boy Basin (camping is restricted because of the heavy use of the area), but I have spend a few nights in my car parked along the road, and even at the high parking lot at the end of the Camp Bird Road.
 I have camped in Governor Basin - below Yankee Boy basin in winter (had to snow shoe in since the roads were closed).

 There are two official campgrounds in the lower section of Camp Bird road: